steven-omaha/pacdef/README.md

 If you work with multiple Arch installations and have asked yourself "*Why do I have the program that I use every day on my other machine not installed here?*", then `pacdef` is the tool for you.

+## Supported Backends
+At the moment, supported backends are limited to
+* pacman (Arch Linux) and pacman-wrapping AUR helpers,
+* cargo (Rust package manager).

+Pull requests for additional backends are welcome!

 ### Example
 This tree shows my pacdef repository (not the `pacdef` config dir).